MYASTHENIA GRAVIS - A SUMMARY

 The diagnosis of MG is often delayed months or even years (in the mildest cases).
 The unusual distribution and fluctuating symptoms often suggests psychiatric disease.
 Patients with drooping eyelids, double vision and difficulty with speech or swallowing symptoms suggest intracranial pathology and often lead to an evaluation for stroke, brain tumor or multiple sclerosis.
 Patients with anti-MuSK-antibody positive MG may have focal or regional weakness and muscle atrophy that are more suggestive of motor neuron or muscle membrane (myopathy) disease.

-Weakness caused by abnormal neuromuscular transmission characteristically improves after intravenous administration of edrophonium chloride.
-Some patients who don't respond to intravenous edrophonium chloride may respond to intramuscular neostigmine, because of the longer duration of action.
+Weakness caused by abnormal neuromuscular transmission characteristically improves after intravenous administration of edrophonium chloride, commonly referred to as the Tensilon® Test.
+Some patients who do not respond to intravenous edrophonium chloride may respond to intramuscular neostigmine, because of its longer duration of action.
 Intramuscular neostigmine is particularly useful in infants and children whose response to intravenous edrophonium chloride may be too brief for adequate observation.
 In some patients, a therapeutic trial of daily oral pyridostigmine may produce improvement that can't be appreciated after a single dose of edrophonium chloride or neostigmine.

 Repetitive Nerve Stimulation (RNS)